17 things to consider including in any eco-friendly home designTips and Advice

 15. Depending on the style of home, masonry cladding on eastern, southern and northern facing walls, with light-weight cladding used elsewhere on the exterior can reduce the amount of radiant heat entering the interior of the home after dark through the summer period.
 This form of cladding is not only effective but it’s also very stylish and will suit most homes.

-16. When designing a new home, we look to create a long axis with north/south exposure to maximise cross ventilation whilst at the same time limiting the impact of the hot summer sun from the east and west.
+16. When designing a new home, we look to create a long axis with north/south exposure to maximise cross ventilation.
+While also aiming to limit the impact of the hot summer sun from the east and west.

-17. Again with new home designs, but also some major renovations the aim is to locate significant rooms – such as kitchens and living areas – in such a way as to maximise natural light entry, whilst designing them in such a way that they are not adversely impacted by direct sunlight on the walls and windows themselves.
+17. Again with new home designs, but also some major renovations the aim is to locate significant rooms.
+These include kitchens and living areas – in such a way as to maximise natural light entry.
+Yet still designing them in such a way that they are not adversely impacted by direct sunlight on the walls and windows themselves.

 So, are passive, eco inclusions really important?